 From small cutting-edge galleries in Georgian houses, to large innovative state-of-the-art spaces, these are the best contemporary art galleries to enlighten and educate in Dublin.

-In recent years, the city of Dublin has become host to a thriving contemporary art scene.
-To celebrate this, we feature a selection of spaces that offer established programmes to encourage gallery goers and support emerging talent.
-Institutional and artist-run, these galleries focus on facilitating innovative, challenging and engaging contemporary visual art practice.
+Although it’s perhaps best known as a city steeped in history, Dublin is also home to a thriving contemporary art scene.
+This selection of spaces offers a range of exhibitions to encourage gallery-goers and support emerging talent.
+Institutional and artist-run, these galleries focus on exposing visitors to an innovative, challenging and engaging contemporary visual art practice.

-Pallas Projects is an artist run organisation dedicated to facilitating artistic production by providing artist studios and curated projects in the city centre.
-This ongoing project started in 1996, collaborating with artists, curators and writers to engage and develop Irish contemporary art through solo projects by Irish and international artists.
-Pallas Projects aims to provide a constant space for artistic production and exhibition, searching for and inhabiting semi-permanent locations and temporary offsite exhibition/project scenarios, as well as fighting to maintain them.
-These have included a four year exhibition programme in a semi-derelict block of council flats, a white cube space in a former milking parlour, and collaborative projects with other major galleries.
+This artist-run organisation was founded in 1996 with the intention of collaborating with artists, curators and writers to engage and develop Irish contemporary art.
+Providing studio space and exhibition opportunities for Dublin-based and international artists, Pallas Projects provides a source of constant, revolutionary artistic production.
+They’re known for their offsite exhibitions and projects, which have included a four-year exhibition programme in a semi-derelict block of council flats, a white cube space in a former milking parlour, and collaborative projects with other major galleries.
 The project is now based at a long-term studio and project space in The Coombe.